gabxmrn/GQ-2/Data/Clean/Methodology.md

 01.1975 to 12.2006 monthly - 384 data points

 rf_rate :
+    used the CSRP 1-month risk free rate as a proxy

 mkt_ptf :
-    03.1980 to 12.2006 : total return of NYSE/AMEX market value weighted portfolio (in %)
+    03.1980 to 12.2006 : total return of NYSE/AMEX market value weighted portfolio (Mrkt portfolio in %)

 smb :
     Size portfolio from Kenneth French's Website